Moissanite Ring vs Diamond Ring Cost

 When comparing full engagement rings, setting prices also matter:

-Simple moissanite solitaire in 14k gold: ~$800–$1,500
+- Simple moissanite solitaire in 14k gold: ~$800–$1,500

-Diamond solitaire in similar size and metal: $3,000–$8,000
+- Diamond solitaire in similar size and metal: $3,000–$8,000

 Is Moissanite a “Budget Choice”?

 Not at all.
-While moissanite is more affordable, it offers:
+Moissanite offers:

-Durability for everyday wear
+- Durability for everyday wear

-Ethical and environmentally friendly sourcing
+- Ethical and sustainable sourcing

-Low maintenance with long-term brilliance
+- Low maintenance long-term performance

 When Diamond Rings May Make Sense